 A formal request to the life insurance provider for a payout because an insured person has died (for a life insurance claim), or in the event that they have been diagnosed with a specified critical illness (for a critical illness cover claim).

 A life insurance provider employee who reviews and processes claims.

 The sum of money which the policy will pay out in the event of a claim.

-A form of insurance whereby if the policyholder is diagnosed with a specified critical illness within the term of the policy, the insurance provider will make a payout.
-Critical illness cover can either be bought on its own, or as an additional benefit to standard life insurance.
-Through Compare Cover we only sell critical illness cover alongside life insurance.
-For more information, visit our What is Critical Illness Cover page.
+A form of insurance whereby if an insured person is diagnosed with a specified critical illness within the term of the policy, the insurance provider will make a payout.
+Critical illness cover can normally either be bought on its own, or as an additional benefit with standard life insurance.
+Using Compare Cover you can compare the cost of premiums for life insurance both with and without critical illness cover.
+For more information, visit our What is critical illness cover? page.

-The amount paid out by the life insurance provider in the event of a policyholder's death.
+The amount paid out by the life insurance provider in the event of an insured person's death.

-Also known as ‘mortgage protection life insurance', decreasing term life insurance is a type of life insurance in which the amount of cover decreases over time, usually in line with the amount owed on a standard repayment mortgage.
-For more information, visit our Mortgage Protection Life Insurance page.
+Also known as 'mortgage protection life insurance', decreasing term life insurance is a type of life insurance in which the amount of cover decreases over time, roughly in line with the amount owed on a standard repayment mortgage.
+For more information, visit our Mortgage protection life insurance page.